BuoyantIO/gateway-api-workshop/README.md

 - Linkerd with Envoy Gateway, or
 - Istio (with Istio Gateway).

-We'll start by creating the namespace for Faces, to allow service-mesh setup to use it.
-Then we'll install the service mesh and the Gateway API CRDs, do any additional setup the ingress controller needs, and finally install the Faces application itself.
+We'll start by installing the service mesh and the Gateway API CRDs and do any additional setup the ingress controller needs.
+Next we'll create the namespace for our Faces demo app and set it up for mesh injection.
+Finally, we'll install the Faces demo application and get going!

 <!-- @wait -->